djkim9031-research/micrograd/README.md

 # Micrograd
 Micrograd c++ implementation

-C++ version implementation of gradient graph, similar to TensorFlow or PyTorch.
+C++ implementation of gradient graph, similar to TensorFlow or PyTorch.
 Initial python implementation is shown by Andrej Karpathy.

 Each scalar value class contains a value and a gradient field.